-Purpose: to explore the functionality of the Listening exam platform Preparation and equipment:
+Purpose: to explore the functionality of the Listening exam platform

-- a copy of Worksheet 6: Top tips for the computer-based Listening exam per student - access to the computer-based sample test for Listening from the preparation page
+- a copy of Worksheet 6: Top tips for the digital Listening exam per student - \cdot access to the digital sample test for Listening from the preparation page

-- Display the questions: What do you know about the computer-based Listening exam?
+- Display the questions: What do you know about the digital Listening exam?
 What advice could you give students doing this exam?
 Put some prompts on the board: volume, time, parts, problems, answers.
 Students discuss in small groups.
-While monitoring, add any useful information or tips to the board. - Show students Worksheet 6: Top tips for the computer-based Listening exam and explain they are going to use the Listening platform to find the answers.
-They should NOT click 'start test'. - Give each student Worksheet 6: Top tips for the computer-based Listening exam.
-Students use the first three screens to complete numbers 1-5 and then compare in pairs.
-Feedback, adding the answers to the gapped text on the board. - For numbers 6-10 on the worksheet, demonstrate starting the test so students can see it but turn the volume down completely.
-Tell students you are demonstrating number 6.
-Click on 'Help' giving students time to see the information (they do not need to read everything).
-Tell students you are demonstrating number 7.
-Click on 'Hide', again giving them time to read and complete gap 7.
-Continue demonstrating the features of top tips 8, 9 and 10. - Students compare in pairs, then feedback as a class.
+While monitoring, add any useful information or tips to the board. - Show students Worksheet 6: Top tips for the digital Listening exam and explain they are going to use the Listening platform to find the answers.
+They should NOT click 'start test'. - Give each student Worksheet 6: Top tips for the digital Listening exam.
+Students use the sample listening digital test to complete the sentences and then compare in pairs.
+Feedback, adding the answers to the gapped text on the board. - Students compare in pairs, then feedback as a class.
 Clarify any questions about the platform or show features again. - Reflection: in pairs, students decide which is the most important thing to remember and add another piece of advice.